terrbear/terrbear.github.io/content/blog/opt-in-previews-with-albs/index.md

 Essentially the load balancer is set up to forward traffic to OriginalTargetGroup, but then we add these rules to tell it that, if either of our rules match, forward to PreviewTargetGroup instead.

-Assuming you have a VPC set up with a couple public subnets and an ECS cluster, you can just run
+Assuming you have a VPC set up with a couple public subnets and an ECS cluster, you can run something like
 this:

 ```shell